 How Does it Work?

 Many parents have used aspects of ABA without even realizing it!
 If you, as a parent, have ever given a reward when your child has done something, you have used ABA.
 If you had a system for potty training, you used ABA.
-If you have ever tried to work on changing a behavior or taught them something new, you have used ABA.
+If you have ever tried to work on changing a behavior or taught your child something new, you have used ABA.

 Why is Intervention so Important?